Your cart is currently empty!

-A LED Flood light design is a lighting plan that shows how well and area will be lit after LED Flood lights are installed.
-The design calculates light levels and shows the customer where light is and where it’s not.
+An LED Flood light design is a lighting plan that shows how well an area will be lit after LED Flood lights are installed.
+The design calculates light levels and shows the customer where light is and is not.
 They can then determine if this solution meets their requirements and needs.

 When Do You Need to Do LED Flood Light Design?

 The main requirement is to understand the physical area where the floodlights are intended to be installed.
 Being able to “install” flood lights inside an area that closely resembles the physical location of the customer’s site allows us to properly light up the area.
 Knowing where lights can be mounted is also essential, and knowing the mounting height allows us to accurately create a lighting design that will help the customer.